-- When Pr: 872 is set to "1"(initial value), input phase loss protection (E.ILF) is provided if a phase loss of one phase among the three phases is detected for 1s continuously. - · When Pr.872 is set to "0", input phase loss protection (E.ILF) becomes invalid.
+· When Pr.
+872 is set to "1", input phase loss protection (E.ILF) is provided if a phase loss of one phase among the three phases is detected for 1s continuously.

-If input phase is lost when Pr: 872 = "1" (with input phase loss) and Pr: $261 \neq$ "0" (power failure stop function valid), input phase loss protection (E.ILF) is not provided but power-failure deceleration is made.
+- · If an input phase loss has occurred when Pr.~872 = "1" (input phase loss protected) and a value other than "0" (power failure stop function valid) is set in Pr.~261, input phase loss protection (E.ILF) is not provided but power-failure deceleration is made. - · Phase failure may not be detected depending on the input voltage distortion.

-When an input phase loss occurs in the R/L1 and S/L2 phases, input phase loss protection is not provided but the inverter output is shut off.

-· If an input phase loss continues for a long time, the converter section and capacitor lives of the inverter will be shorter.
+- · When an input phase loss occurs in the R/L1 and S/L2 phases, input phase loss protection is not provided but the inverter output is shut off. - · If an input phase loss continues for a long time, the converter section and capacitor lives of the inverter will be shorter.

 Pr.
-261 Power failure stop selection IP Refer to page 247
+261 Power failure stop selection Refer to page 254